 If you have chosen to create an Alert for specific pages, you can use this section to tell Mass.gov which pages you want the Alert to appear on.
-You can add as many Mass.gov pages as you’d like by typing the name of the Target page in the autocomplete field and then clicking on “Add another item” to add more.
+You can add as many Mass.gov pages as you’d like by typing the name of the target page in the autocomplete field and then clicking on “Add another item” to add more.

 Choose Alert type and target page

-If you have chosen to create an Alert to appear on all your organization's pages, you can use this section to tell Mass.gov which organizations you want the Alert to appear on.
+If you choose to create an Alert to appear on all your organization's pages, you can use this section to tell Mass.gov which organizations you want the Alert to appear on.
 You can add as many Mass.gov organizations as you'd like by typing the name into the autocomplete field and clicking on the “Add another item” button to add more.

 If you want to convert a Page-level alert to an Organization alert, be sure to clear the target page fields first.